1979–80 Hartford Whalers season: Offseason

-NHL Amateur Draft
+NHL amateur draft

-Hartford's draft picks from the 1979 NHL Entry Draft which was held at the Queen Elizabeth Hotel in Montreal, Quebec, on August 9, 1979.
+Hartford's draft picks from the 1979 NHL entry draft which was held at the Queen Elizabeth Hotel in Montreal, on August 9, 1979.

 NHL Expansion Draft

 Reclaimed players

 Reclaiming of players: The 17 existing NHL teams were allowed to reclaim any rights to former WHA players they held.
 The four incoming franchises, however, were allowed to protect up to two goaltenders and two skaters, voiding their NHL rights.
 These players were considered "priority selections" in the expansion draft.
 Gordie Howe was one of two special cases (the other being Wayne Gretzky, for the Edmonton Oilers), as a gentlemen's agreement between the Hartford Whalers and the Detroit Red Wings, which held his rights, led to the Wings declining to reclaim Howe.

 These are Hartford players whose NHL rights were reclaimed when the WHA merged with the NHL.
 This list is incomplete.